MrL1605/cxps-online-test/README.md

 ## TODO:
  - Store test in local storage until submitted, to prevent test loss.
  - Sanitize the code submitted by candidate to make sure that XSS is prevented.
+ - Fix the error modal
+ - Sort submissions based on date instead of name

 Done:
  - Evaluate the answers